About Us Bilateral Brief

 Cultural Cooperation

-- The cultural exchanges between Azerbaijan and India have led to close cultural affinity and shared traditions.
+1. The cultural exchanges between Azerbaijan and India have led to close cultural affinity and shared traditions.
 World renowned Azerbaijani poet Nizami Ganjavi had a profound influence on eminent Indian poets like Amir Khusrau.
 In recent past, the famous Azerbaijani artist, Rashid Behbudov, a noted tenor who switched to singing popular Azerbaijani songs in European classical tradition was a close friend of late Raj Kapoor.
 Indian intellectuals like Gurudev Rabindranath Tagore are well known in Azerbaijan.
-Mr. Nagif Hamzayev, an Azerbaijani Member of Parliament, visited India under ICCR’s Distinguished Visitors’ Programme in August 2019.
+Mr. Nagif Hamzayev, Member of Parliament, visited India under ICCR’s Distinguished Visitors’ Programme in August 2019.

 Indian Community